thirtytwointerops/.github/profile/README.md

 ![DOTNET Banner][image_banner]

-We are committed to bringing complete and well-structured interoperability libraries for all Windows (Win32) APIs to the Open Source and .NET Framework community, as well as providing materials and posts that help the community make their own interoperability.
+We are committed to bringing complete and well-structured interop libraries of all Windows (Win32) APIs to the Open Source and .NET Framework community, as well as providing materials and posts that help the community do their own interop.

 [![Donate with GitHub Sponsors][image_sponsors]][url_github_sponsors] [![Donate with Patreon][image_patreon]][url_patreon]